-Another example of how you can miscalculate if you don't ask yourself how the problem has been solved so far and whether customers are willing to switch to the new solution is an invention of the Bic Group.
+Another example of how you can misjudge if you don't ask yourself how the problem has been solved so far and if customers ready to switch to the new solution is a Bic Group invention.
 The Bic Group is the largest manufacturer of disposable lighters, ballpoint pens and disposable razors.

 When customers aren't ready to switch

-The gentlemen in the development department found that disposable panties were a logical successor product, without thinking about the fact that customers are not ready to abandon the current simple solution, namely washing underwear.
-The same applies to the willingness of customers to switch from a known, established provider to a new, unknown one.
+The gentlemen in the development department thought that disposable panties would be a logical successor product without thinking about the fact that customers are not ready to abandon the current simple solution, namely washing underwear.
+The same applies to the willingness of customers to switch from a well-known, established provider to a new, unknown one.

-For example, it is an enormous hurdle to motivate Apple fans to change products, since mobile phones, computers and cloud form a common unit and a change is very exhausting for the customer.
-Hardware, software and service form an integrated system.
-If you try to integrate another, third-party device into the system, nothing may work at all.
+For example, it is an enormous hurdle to motivate Apple fans to switch products, since mobile phones, computers and the cloud form a common unit and switching is very stressful for the customer.
+Hardware, software and service form an integrated System.
+If you try to integrate another, third-party device into the system, it may not work at all.

 Be self-employed or an entrepreneur?

 The basic question you should always ask yourself: Do you want to be self-employed or an entrepreneur?
 I know how great the temptation is, especially at the beginning, to exchange time for money, like the self-employed.
-In the short term, it is easier to make money from than to bring a working concept or product to market that generates long-term returns.
+In the short term, it's easier to make money off of than a working one Concept or to bring a product to market that generates long-term returns.